American game show winnings records: 2003–2020: The Jeopardy! multimillionaires

 A month after the Jeopardy!
 All-Star Games came to an end, James Holzhauer became the new Jeopardy! champion.
-The episode, which was broadcast on April 4, 2019, was the first in a 32-game winning streak where he joined Jennings and Rutter as the only contestants in Jeopardy! history to win at least $1,000,000 (as of the episode broadcast on April 23) and $2,000,000 (as of the episode broadcast on May 24).
-He also surpassed Roger Craig's Jeopardy! single-day winnings (on multiple occasions), pushing the record to $131,127 on the episode broadcast on April 17.
+The episode, which was broadcast on April 4, 2019, was the first in a 32-game winning streak where he joined Jennings and Rutter as the only contestants in Jeopardy! history to win at least $1,000,000 (as of April 23, 2019) and $2,000,000 (as of May 24, 2019).
+He also surpassed Roger Craig's Jeopardy! single-day winnings (on multiple occasions), pushing the record to $131,127 on the episode broadcast on April 17, 2019.
 Holzhauer ultimately won $2,464,216 during his Jeopardy! run, plus an additional $250,000 for winning the Tournament of Champions, which combined with his prize of $58,333.33 from his appearance on The Chase in 2014, places him fourth in total game show earnings.

 Who Wants to Be a Millionaire ended its syndicated run in May 2019 after seventeen seasons; at the time it ended, it had not awarded the top prize in regular play since Nancy Christy became the first woman to top $1,000,000 in overall winnings in May 2003, making her the last million-dollar winner in the history of the syndicated series (not including Sam Murray's million-dollar win on the Million Dollar Tournament of Ten in November 2009).
-Millionaire would return to primetime in April 2020 with new host Jimmy Kimmel replacing Regis Philbin.
+Millionaire would return to primetime in April 2020 with new host Jimmy Kimmel replacing Regis Philbin, who is also taking the role as co-executive producer.

 In January 2020, Jennings, Holzhauer, and Rutter all were invited back to Jeopardy! for The Greatest of All Time, a special multi-game prime time miniseries on ABC that carried a minimum $250,000 appearance fee and a $1,000,000 top prize.
 In the series of two-legged ties, in which the first to win three such ties won the competition, Jennings (3) defeated Holzhauer (1) and Rutter (0), to win the top prize and reclaim the overall American game show earnings lead at the time.